product_id = 6656568492081variant_id = 39523266199601

 - Receive the result within a few days after your sample’s arrival at the laboratory

-Results report of the Vitamin D Test - 4 Pack
+Result of the Vitamin D Test - 4 Pack

 As soon as your sample has been analysed, you will receive your results report via the My cerascreen® app or your user account on our website.
 You can easily view the report on your smartphone, tablet or computer and print it out, if required.